pwa-builder/pwa-features/data/markdown/workbox-offline-generate-sw.md

 ### Precaching Files

-Candidates for precaching include: the start url html, the offline fallback html, javascript, images used on your start and .
+Candidates for precaching include: the start url html, the offline fallback html, javascript, images used on your start and 404, .
 Essentially they are critical for

-## Offline Fallback

-The fallback html

 ## Setup Walkthrough

 ### Setup Basic Service Worker

 If you do not have a service worker the most basic example

+### Registering your service worker

 ### Configuring Workbox